The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-The paper can be roughly divided into four parts (which maybe correspond to the four lessons Darmois presented in 1929), separated by a three-star symbol.
+The paper can be roughly divided into four parts (which may correspond to the four lectures Darmois presented), separated by a three-star symbol.

-A first one is devoted to a general reflection about the notion of statistical permanence.
-It is deprived of any mathematical apparatus and essentially wants to illustrate the notion through classical examples such as Mendel's hybridation or radioactivity.
+The first section is devoted to a general reflection about the notion of statistical permanence.
+It is deprived of any mathematical apparatus and essentially seeks to illustrate the notion through classical examples such as Mendel's hybridization, or radioactivity.
 Darmois' examples emphasize the role of the urn model, where alternatives are represented by balls of different colors.
-Darmois insists on the fact that the urn model can be very useful as a tool even if it may not provide an explicative model.
-For the example of radioactivity, he explains : {\it Everything happens as if there were the same probability of disintegration for each atom.\dots In each atom, there is an urn from where the drawings are made} though, naturally, {\it the explanation seems quite intricate} - an intricacy that Darmois in fact does not absolutely reject due to the {\it new mechanics} (wave mechanics) for which he refers to Haas' 1928 book \cite{Haas1928}, translated into French in 1930 and prefaced by Borel.
-But this is not the point in Darmois' statistical presentation and, as he stipulates in his previous example of Mendelian hybridation, to represent the statistical permanences, one may work with the urn considered {\it as a fact}.
+Darmois insists on the fact that the urn model can be very useful as a tool even if it may not provide an explanatory model.
+For the example of radioactivity, he explains : {\it Everything happens as if there were the same probability of disintegration for each atom\dots In each atom, there is an urn from which the drawings are made} though, naturally, {\it the explanation seems quite intricate} - an intricacy that Darmois in fact does not absolutely reject due to the {\it new mechanics} (wave mechanics) for which he refers to Haas' 1928 book \cite{Haas1928}, translated into French in 1930 and prefaced by Borel.
+But this is not the point in Darmois' statistical presentation and, as he stipulates in his previous example of Mendelian hybridization, to represent the statistical persistences, one may work with the urn considered {\it as a fact}.